 How should I read a data layer?

-Reading a Data Layer involves understanding how to extract specific data points and turn them into actionable information in Google Tag Manager.
+Reading a Data Layer involves understanding how to extract specific data points and convert them into useful information in Google Tag Manager.
 Suppose you want to extract user information, such as a user ID stored as a direct value in the Data Layer.
-You can then create a Data Layer Variable in GTM by simply entering the name of the key, such as “userID.
+You can then create a Data Layer Variable in GTM by simply entering the name of the key, such as "userID.
 These direct values are easy to access because they are at the first level of the Data Layer.

 Tip: Download our preset Expert GTM templates, where all variables per data layer are already set up properly for you.